ruuda/blog/posts/2015-10-04-neither-necessary-nor-sufficient.md

 From the lock protecting a critical section to the socket serving a website — you cannot afford to leave such resources lingering around until a GC comes along to decide what is still being used.
-In most of the “modern” languages sporting a GC, resource management is still utterly manual.
+In most languages sporting a GC, resource management is still utterly manual.
 You still need to `close()` your `OutputStream` in Java.
 You still need to `Release()`, `Close()` or `Dispose()` of your `Semaphore` in C#.